2-in-1 Laptop vs Tablet

 Software Availability

-2-in-1s access millions of desktop applications (Adobe, CAD, IDEs); tablets are restricted to app-store ecosystems with fewer professional tools.
+Laptops access millions of desktop applications including professional tools; tablets are limited to app-store offerings.

 Portability

-Tablets are significantly lighter and slimmer; 2-in-1s add keyboard weight and bulk, reducing true grab-and-go convenience.
+Tablets are significantly lighter and slimmer; 2-in-1s require keyboards and stands, increasing bulk.

 Battery Efficiency